Tareq Al-Suwaidan

 He has written many religious, historical and management books and several of his books were translated into English and French.

+Al-Suwaidan has expressed polemical and militant views on the Israel-Palestine conflict.
+He has been banned from entry to the United States and Belgium, owing to comments he has made about Jews and Israel in sermons.

 Childhood and education

-Al-Suwaidan was trained in the classical Islamic sciences in his youth.
+Al-Suwaidan was trained in the classical islamic sciences in his youth.
 He lived and studied in the United States from the age of 17 and remained in the US for 20 years.
 He graduated from high school, and received a Bachelor of Science in petroleum and natural gas engineering from Penn State University in 1975.
 He earned a Master of Science and subsequently PhD in 1990 in petroleum engineering from the University of Tulsa.

 Media and management

 Al-Suwaidan is a TV personality who has prepared and presented numerous Islamic television shows on Islamic subjects ranging from broadcasting of the Quran, stories of Muhammad, notable women and Andalusian history.
 His shows have aired on Kuwait television, First Channel, Space Channel and MBC.

 Al-Suwaidan was formerly the general manager of Al-Resalah Satellite TV, the brainchild of Saudi businessman Prince Al-Waleed bin Talal.
 In August 2013, Prince Talal fired Suwaidan for his role as the leader of the Muslim Brotherhood in Kuwait.
 Prince Talal wrote on his Twitter account that he sacked Tarek Al-Suwaidan "for admitting he belongs to the Brotherhood movement."
 In a letter to Al-Suwaidan, Prince Al Waleed wrote that there was no place for a Muslim Brotherhood member on the channel.
 Prince Alaweed bin Talal criticized him as having "extremist inclinations".

 In 2014, Al-Suwaidan along with Salman al-Ouda got banned by the Saudi authorities to sell their books in the kingdom.
 Before that he was also barred from Makkah pilgrimage by Saudi Arabia.